2014 COUGAR NETWORK NEWS

 US Fish and Wildlife Service, 4/15/14

-A number of trail cam photos were taken recently of a known jaguar roaming the Santa Rita mountains.
+A number of trail cam photos were taken recently of two ocelots and a known jaguar roaming the Santa Rita mountains.

 Cougar Network, 3/31/14